 The EPDP Leadership and Support team reviewed the responses and rationale, and created an “issue summary” for each survey section.
 The issue summaries and the text of each of the responses were published prior to each Team meeting.
 During EPDP Team meetings the comments and issue summaries were reviewed to ensure written comments were correctly understood.
 The EPDP Team was also furnished with a summary chart (see below) indicating which teams supported individual Temporary Specification sections.

-After the first meeting, it was realized there would be few areas of consensus that sections were supported as written so it was decided to not spend time attempting to reach consensus on any section during the triage stage.
+Despite having been required by the EPDP charter to provide a "Full consensus support" triage report, after the first meeting, it was realized there would be few areas of consensus that sections were supported as written so it was decided to not spend time attempting to reach consensus on any section during the triage stage.
+Hence this document should not be treated as a document describing a consensus result for regarding any of the policy issues discussed.

 Triage Summary of Input